 If any portion of the site has been identified as containing historic or archaeological resources, the development must include appropriate measures for protecting these resources, including but not limited to, modification of the proposed design of the site, timing of construction, and limiting the extent of excavation.

-While there are no apparent historic or archaeological resources on site, a letter from the Maine Department of Historic Preservation is required as a condition of approval.
+There is a notice dated 3/26/13 from the Maine Department of Historic Preservation is required as a condition of approval.